sixeyed/docker-kube-workshop/part-2.md

 ![](./img/part-2/dtr-new-access-token-2.jpg)

-You'll see a generated access token, copy this to the clipboard:
+You'll see a generated access token - this is your only chance to see this key - copy it to the clipboard:

 ![](./img/part-2/dtr-new-access-token-3.jpg)

-Now switch back to your PWD session and the console for worker3.
-Add your DTR credentials - the `admin` username and your new API key - as environment variables:
+Now switch back to your PWD session and the console for `worker3`.
+Add your DTR credentials - the `admin` username from session information, and your new API key - as environment variables:

 ```
 export DTR_USERNAME=<your-DTR-admin-username>
 export DTR_API_KEY=<your-api-key>
 ```

-You should now have three DTR environment variables in your session:
+You should now have three DTR environment variables in your session, which you can check with `printenv | grep DTR`:

 ![](./img/part-2/pwd-dtr-envs.jpg)

 Now switch to the workshop source code and run two scripts which use the DTR API.
-The first creates more image repositories, and the second grants access to the teams:
+The first creates more image repositories, and the second grants repository access to the teams:

 ```
 cd ~/scm/docker-kube-workshop